Tide-Scans/Tide-Scans-Translator-Sheets-Add-On/README.md

 6. To concatenate and output translation results, select "Concatenate and Output" from the "Tide Scans Translator" menu.

 7. To generate ChatGPT prompts, select "Generate ChatGPT Prompt" from the "Tide Scans Translator" menu.
 Prompts will be generated in Column F.

+8. To Convert Japanese text into Romaji, select "Japanese to Romaji" from the "Tide Scans Translator" menu.
+Text will be converted in Column G.

 ## Additional Functionality